deeenes/bioinfo-tools/README.md

 * https://boltons.readthedocs.org/en/latest/ - Many useful tools for advanced Python programming

 ## Python visualization and plotting
 We have seen a number of efforts emerging in the past years aiming to provide powerful data visualization in Python, so sciencists and data analysts would not need to be envy of R users.
-Perhaps the perfect ggplot2 or lattice equivalent is still to come (although a very fresh library, Altair is promising), but each of the frameworks listed below are very good in certain tasks, and of course have its limitations.
-Thus, it is difficult to chose a plotting library, you will likely try more of them.
+Perhaps the perfect ggplot2 or lattice equivalent is still to come (although two very fresh libraries, Altair and Plotnine are promising), but each of the frameworks listed below are very good in certain tasks, and of course have its limitations.
+Thus, it is difficult to chose a plotting library, likely you will try more of them.
 * http://matplotlib.org/ - The "grandmother of all Python plotting applications", extremely customizable, but complex plotting module.
 Note: you can use matplotlib either by its object oriented interface or by the matlab inspired pylab interface, be aware of the differences.
 * http://seaborn.pydata.org/ - Module built on matplotlib, providing simple methods and nice default styles.
 And you can still access the low level matplotlib interface, in case you need it.
 * https://plot.ly/python/ - An easy way to make interactive html plots in IPython notebook.
 Note: it is not obvious from their webpage, but you don't need to register even for the free plan to use this library locally and generate html plots; you can install by pip and use it just like any other module.